JKornev/hidden/README.md

 4. Start a driver (sc start hidden)
 5. Make sure service is running (sc query hidden)

+Important: Keep in mind that the driver bitness have to be the same to an OS bitness

 **Hiding**

 A command line tool **hiddencli** is used for managing a driver.
 You are able to use it for hiding and unhiding objects, changing a driver state and so on.